jenspetter/siteforge/README.md

 ```

 # Example
-An example can be found on the source repo of Siteforge at https://github.com/jenspetter/siteforge
+An example on how to use Siteforge can be found on the source repo of Siteforge at https://github.com/jenspetter/siteforge

 # Usage
 An example usage of siteforge could be